Controlled Archery Hunt FAQ

 Yes.
 All the trails that have been open in the past for people visiting the Abbey Arboretum will continue to be open.
 You can even walk off-trail if you want.
 We want you to continue to enjoy the land while we work on restoring a balance of the deer population to vegetation growth.

 Safety outdoors is a relative term.
 Many parks and municipalities (including the St. Cloud area) have successfully combined archery hunting with ongoing park activities without problems.
-We expect similar results here.
+We have had similar results here.
 We switched to an archery hunt in 2013 after hosting shotgun hunts in the past because we believe that archery will result in an overall safer hunt.
 Naturally, the decision to use the land during the hunt is one that you have to make for yourself and your family.

 We accept hunting applications during the summer.
 The selected hunters are chosen in a lottery process.
 Priority points are given to hunters who have completed MN DNR Bow Hunter Safety, hunters who applied the previous year and were NOT selected, hunters who successfully harvested antlerless deer in the previous year's hunt, and hunters who are currently enrolled full-time students at the College of Saint Benedict or Saint John's University.
 We work with the MN DNR to verify that selected hunters do not have any significant past hunting violations.
 All hunters also complete 1.5 hours of additional safety training by Saint John's Life Safety.

 All hunters must have a valid MN DNR archery license and must be able to take an antlerless deer in a zone covering Saint John's (218 south if I-94, 215 north of I-94).
 The MN DNR sets annual hunting and licensing regulations and usually announce the regulations around August 1 each year.
 Individual hunters should consult the MN DNR to learn how many antlerless deer and individual can tag in zones 215 and 218 this year.